 - Powders, sand, ball bearings, glitter, and other forms of dry chaff

 - Explosives such as gunpowder or cartridge primers

 There are several well-known design patterns for fighting robots that are prohibited in Killswitch.
 The rationale for these bans is to increase competition and make fights more exciting for spectators.

 - Robots designed primarily break other robots’ contact with the ground by using an inclined plane to raise one side (“wedges”).

-- Robots designed primarily to ram, push, or shove other robots (“rambots” or "bulldozers").
+- Robots designed primarily to push other robots (“bulldozers”).

 The arena floor is made of metal, and has both smooth and textured surfaces.
 The floor is substantially flat.

 The arena will be enclosed in thick Lexan to protect competitors and audience members from shrapnel.